bring/developer-site/_posts/2018-09-05-ship-shape.md

 ## Stabilizing the build

-There were some legends around the office about the Shippingguide.
+There were some legends around the office about Shipping Guide.
 One of them was that it would take one workday to release a new version of it.
 And that it was a long manual process of verification scripts and tests to ensure that everything was still working.

 We wanted to work continually on the software and release our changes as often as possible.
 Preferably outsourcing most of the verification and actual deployment to our automated build agent.
 This would allow developers to spend most of their time working with the code (which is the fun part anyway).